nudge-now/sdk-android/README.md

 ```
 (In this case, you don't need to add any schema information in AndroidMenefest.xml)

-2) Handle custom url form Push Notification Campaign
+2) Handle custom url for Push Notification Campaigns

-When your app receive a push notification with custom url, you can execute your own custom action.
-A notification is mostly received when user is outside of game.
-So, we should handle custom url with a little bit different approach.
+When your app receives a push notification with a custom url, you can execute your own custom action.
+A notification is mostly received when user is outside of the game.
+So, we should handle a custom url with a different approach.

-Firstly, create a new activity class named 'PushProxyActivity', and register the activity in AndroidMenefest.xml as below
+First, create a new activity class named 'PushProxyActivity', and register the activity in AndroidMenefest.xml as below

 ```xml
 <activity android:name=".PushProxyActivity">